 into a full blown panic attack.
 I needed to be

 accompanied by a friend anywhere I went.
 My life as I

 knew it made me very depressed.
 I found myself in a rut,

-I just didn't know how to get out of until I met Jason
+I just didn't know how to get out of until I met my

-the owner of Canines4hope.
+service dog trainer of Canines 4 Hope.
 I was aware of service dogs

 helping the blind and hearing impaired but I never knew

 a service dog could help me with my situation.
-Jason
+They

 explained to me that if I was matched with the right dog

 it could give me the confidence to try and overcome my